Download a detailed PDF brochure and unlock an exclusive discount for this tour

 Anchorage: Unlock the world of the Arctic ungulate Musk Oxen at the Musk Ox Farm.
 Discover how the Musk Ox adapted by shedding their underwool, qiviut, in the spring.
 You’ll even get the chance to collect qiviut while viewing musk oxen and then create your own nesting ball or ornament to remember your time here.
 By making the fibre available to birds in the spring where you live, the birds will line their nests creating a cosy, warm, and luxurious environment for little fledglings.

 Anchorage: Visit the Alaska Native Heritage Centre to learn about the culture and heritage of the Indigenous people of Alaska.
 This renowned cultural centre and museum promotes active observance of Alaska Native culture and traditions and is the only state-wide cultural and education centre dedicated to celebrating all cultures and heritages.
 Expand your understanding of Alaska's indigenous people through permanent collections, life-sized village sites and immersive educational programs that engage you with Alaska Native culture.
 Enjoy a presentation of the Native Alaska Games showcasing the mental and physical challenges endured in subsistence living in Alaska.
-This experience supports United Nations Sustainable Development Goal 11: Sustainable Cities & Communities.
+Your visit directly supports United Nations Sustainable Development Goal 11: Sustainable Cities & Communities.

 Scenic Drive along the Scenic Seward Byway